Ssaava/40-JavaScript-Projects/ProjectsFolder/CountryGuide/README.md

 By following these steps, you will be able to access the Country Guide website and explore its features in your browser.

-## Functionality

-## Detail the features and functionality of the website:
+## Featues and Functionality of the Website

 - Home Page:
   Provide a search input where users can enter a country name or code.